 Camp it up: Listen up, this is where we really managed to save our money!
 We camped!
 That’s right, we brought our own tents and food with us and set up camp right on the beachfront.
 It cost us 30 baht p.p. a night!
 That is insane!
 That’s R15 or $2!

 Rent a tent: Now, I know what your thinking, umm, we don’t have tents, we flew here… Well, they also rent out tents for 200 baht a night!

 Another option, if you are looking for something cheaper and have the time, would be to purchase a tent from Big C for 300 baht and then sell it again when you leave.
 This can be done in a day on the Facebook marketplace!
 (Recommended for ESL Teachers)

-Camping on what often is your own private island, with unrealistically beautiful waterfall a few meters in front of you is really a bucket list worthy experience.
+Camping on what often is your own private island, with unrealistically beautiful water a few meters in front of you is really a bucket list worthy experience.

 Bungalow living: If the idea of sleeping under the stars to the sound of crashing waves doesn’t entice you, then they also offer bungalows for 600 baht a night.
 Very basic, but does the job.
 These have also been tried, tested and approved by us.

 What To Do On Koh Adang